For optimization and tuning strategies see:

 - Intel Tracing Tools: Profiling and Correctness checking of MPI programs

-- Intel VTune Amplifier and Performance Snapshots
+- Intel VTune profiler and Application Performance Snapshots

 Information on Hardware and Topology